Schroedinger-Hat/sh-nuxt-template/README.md

 To use this template, simply clone the repository to your local machine, install the necessary dependencies with `pnpm install`, and start the development server with `pnpm run dev`.

 You can also utilize the template when creating a new repository directly from GitHub.

+If you need to add more modules go over to the [Nuxt Modules](https://nuxt.com/modules) page and follow the instructions listed over there to add one as needed.

 ## Contributing